pexea12/BayoTest/README.md

 ### **Dependencies**
 This project is built by **Python 3.5**, using **Numpy**.
 Numpy is a very strong library which supports scientific computing.
-Run `python test.py` to see the result.
+Run `python sort.py` to see the result.
 View `sort.py` to see the implementation of the sort function.
+Run `python test.py` to see the test.

 ### **Input format** (*input.txt*)
 Each line contains a number.
 For example: